15 Portion Control Tips From Nutritionists

-Start with a glass of H2O
+Start meals with a glass of water

 Drink 16 ounces (a big glass) of water before you eat, suggests Dawn Jackson Blatner, RD, author of The Flexitarian Diet.
 Filling your belly with water will naturally make you less likely to overeat, she says.
 Plus, some symptoms of dehydration may actually be what's causing your rumbling belly, so sipping some water before you eat may eliminate your "hunger" altogether.

 We're not suggesting you squeeze into pants that are too tight.
 However, wearing an outfit with a waistband or perhaps a jacket with buttons can serve as a tool to prompt you to slow down and assess how you feel during your meal, says Young.
 As your clothing begins to feel a little snugger, it may keep you from going back for seconds.

 Bulking up your meals with veggies is one easy way to cut calories while filling you up fast.
 Spinach, for example, can be used as a sandwich-topper or can add fiber and nutrients to pasta and stir-fries, says Blatner.
 Other ideas to eat more veggies: swap in mushrooms for half the ground meat in most recipes, make oatmeal more filling with diced apples, and use a whole-wheat pita in place of bread so you can stuff it with more veggies.

 Try portion control dinnerware

 The color of your plate may influence how much you eat, according to a 2018 study in Nutrition Journal.
 The study conclusions suggest that if you want to eat less, select plates that have a color-contrast to the food you're eating for dinner, like pasta with red sauce on a white plate.
 Or if you want to eat more healthy foods, like a bigger salad, eat greens from a large green plate or bowl!

 Make carbs the topper instead of the base